chrissobolewski/htmm/_notes/Pay yourself first.md

 Treat is as a bill that you need to pay to yourself.
 This is your commitment to start saving *something*.
 And stick to it every single month.

 Once you set aside a sum for your [[Savings]], you can live on what's left.
 That means you will have less money available to spend every month -- and that's exactly the point.
-We're stopping [Parkinson's Law](/parkinson's%20law){: .internal-link} in its tracks this way.
+We're stopping [[Parkinson's Law]] in its tracks this way.

 ### Make it easier, automate it
 If you get your salary on a set day every month, you can make all this *pay yourself process* easier by automating it.
 Set a recurring transfer from your [[Checking account]] to your [[Saving account]] one day after the payday.